 Why Study Horticulture Technology at Southeast Tech?

-At STI in Sioux Falls, South Dakota, this program is gives you broad exposure to the different elements of horticulture technology.
+At STC in Sioux Falls, South Dakota, this program is gives you broad exposure to the different elements of horticulture technology.
 You will explore plant propagation and cultivation, fruits and vegetables, annuals and perennials, and nursery stock.

 Your coursework also helps you: